thienhaole92/vnd/README.md

 # vnd

 Template for REST API server made with Golang.
+This template is built on top of [`echo`](https://echo.labstack.com/).

 Features:
 - Graceful stop